 Another more plausible theory suggests that these areas were very ancient burial grounds.
 This may have been the case well before the advent of the open-air jars.
 In addition to the full human skeleton buried in Site 1, there was a 3000-year-old skull found at the same site.
 Although scientists did not find any grave goods with it, the presence of the ancient bone may possibly tell us that people were using the fields for burials even at that time.

 There may also have been other benefits to this location.
 Scholars have suggested that the area was an intercultural crossroad or a corridor for trade.
-Thus, the Laotian burial fields may have served a variety of communities.
+Additionally, the elevation may have made for auspicious burials.

 Purposes of the Jars

-There is not enough evidence to reveal how this ancient group of people used the jars.
+There is not yet enough evidence to reveal how this ancient group of people specifically used the jars.
 Many scholars guess that their purpose was to “distill” human bodies.
 Some Asian cultures believed the spirit does not leave the body immediately but in a slow process.
-So they placed the body in the jars for some time.
-Then later, they cremated the body and buried the remains in clay pots in the ground.
+Perhaps they placed the body in the jars for some time, then later cremated the body and buried the remains in clay pots in the ground.

 Who Created the Funerary Sites?

 The people who inhabit the region around the jar fields today have only been there about a thousand years.
 Their descendants, the Tai group, began migrating into the area from Southern China around 500 CE.
-They replaced the earlier Austroasiatic people who probably created the jars during the Iron Age.
-However, more research on the settlements in the area is essential to providing more specifics.
+Some experts assert that the Tai people replaced earlier Austroasiatic people who probably created the jars during the Iron Age.
+However, more research on the settlements around the area is essential to providing more specifics.

 Importance of Conservation

-Many mysteries remain in the burial fields of Laos.
-This is in part a result of the amount of unexploded ordnance (UXO) that blanket the area.
-Excavations are hindered under these conditions.
-The Plain of Jars bombing was an effort by the U.S. to thwart the movement along the Ho Chi Minh Trail during the Vietnam War.
-The National Regulatory Agency indicates that between 1964 and 1973 the U.S. dropped more than 200 million tons of ordnance on Laos.
-This included 270 million cluster bombs.
-They estimate that 30% of the ordnance did not explode.
-Today, the entire country is contaminated with unexploded bombs.
-The agency reports that UXOs maim and injure 300 people each year in Laos.
+There is a large amount of unexploded ordnance (UXO) that blanket the area and hinder excavations.
+The bombing was an effort by the U.S. to thwart the movement along the Ho Chi Minh Trail during the Vietnam War.
+The National Regulatory Agency indicates that between 1964 and 1973, the U.S. dropped more than 200 million tons of ordnance on Laos.
+This included 270 million cluster bombs, of which about 30% are unexploded.

 Meanwhile, jars, lids, and discs that survived the bombings are continually facing damage.
-There are many reasons for this.
 The elements, farming, and vandalism by locals and tourists take their toll.
 Additionally, development and people who use the jars for various domestic purposes harm the sites.
-Sadly, many people who do not understand the historical and cultural significance throw garbage into the jars or walk and play on them.

 The Plain of Jars invokes many questions but can provide few answers at this time.
 The civilization that made the jars has long disappeared.
-But they demonstrated a highly developed sense of spiritual beliefs.
+However, they demonstrated a highly developed sense of spiritual beliefs.
 They thought out and planned very carefully their funerary processes and where they would take place.
-And they skillfully designed and carved jars, lids, discs and clay pots for funerary rites.
+And they skillfully designed and carved jars, lids, discs and clay pots.
+Why are there so many jar and lid variations from site to site?
+What were the open-air jars used for versus the clay pots buried in the grounds?
+What was the ethnicity of the people that made them and what happened to them?
 More research is essential to unlocking the enigmas that still perplex scholars.
-Until then, this unique and rich Laotian archaeological site will remain a partially written chapter of history just waiting to be finished.
+Until then, this unique and rich Laotian archaeological site will remain a partially written chapter of history.

 Drone Flights Over the Plain of Jars